 - Directly in Workflow Designer using various methods.
 See Manually Submitting Files Directly in Workflow Designer, following. - Automatically, by adding files to directories monitored by active workflows. - As a batch, by submitting a workorder file to a Workorder-based workflow.
-See Submitting Files as a Batch, following in this topic. - From Workflow Portal client applications.
+See Submitting Multiple Files at a Time, following in this topic. - From Workflow Portal client applications.
 See Using Workflow Portal and Workflow Portal Web Application. - From Dublist Portal.
 See the TrafficManager User Guide. - From third-party or custom programs using the Vantage SDK.